Golden Gate Park Bison Paddock

 Address: JFK Drive near 39th Avenue, Golden Gate Park (western half)

-Hours: Visible from the road anytime during park hours
+Hours: Visible from the road during park hours

 Cost: Free

-Best time to go: Morning, when the bison are more active and closer to the fence.
-Midday they often retreat to the far end of the paddock.
+Best time to go: Mornings, when the bison are more active and often closer to the fence.

 Getting There